 - Activities that can cause you to hit water with great force, like water skiing, surfing or diving.

 - Skydiving or scuba diving.
 Scuba diving can lead to decompression sickness.
 This is when dangerous gas bubbles form in your baby's body.

 - Exercising at high altitude (more than 6,000 feet), unless you live at a high altitude.
 Altitude is the height of something above the ground.
 For example, if you’re at high altitude, you’re probably in the mountains.
 Exercising at high altitudes during pregnancy can lower the amount of oxygen that reaches your baby.

 - Activities that may make your body temperature too high, like Bikram yoga (also called hot yoga) or exercising outside on hot, humid days.
-You do hot yoga in a room where the temperature is set to 95 F to 100 F. It’s not safe for pregnant women because it can cause hyperthermia, a condition that happens when your body temperature gets too high.
-Some studies suggest that spending too much time in a sauna or hot tub may make your body temperature too high and increase your risk of having a baby with birth defects.
+During Bikram yoga, you do yoga in a room where the temperature is set to 95 F to 100 F. It’s not safe for pregnant women because it can cause hyperthermia, a condition that happens when your body temperature gets too high.
+Some studies suggest that spending too much time in a sauna or hot tub may make your body temperature too high and increase your risk of having a baby who has birth defects.
 To be safe, don’t spend more than 15 minutes at a time in a sauna or more than 10 at a time minutes in a hot tub.